 Fiber laser: for metal spoons

-Diode laser: for wooden spoons - Design software (e.g. LightBurn, LaserPecker Software & App )
+Diode laser: for wooden spoons - Design software (e.g., LightBurn, LaserPecker Software & App)

-Steps to laser engraving a spoon
+Steps for laser engraving a spoon

 Step 1: Clean the spoon